pillar-of-fortitude/pillar-of-fortitude/README.md

 *it's 2025, let's be open minded*

 >BYI: I am very chatty and I can go for hours if the conversation is something I'm passionate about.
-I'm a little 𝒻𝓇𝑒𝒶𝓀𝓎 when I'm with my friends.
-Interacting is ok if I'm not Away/Busy.
+I'm a little 𝒻𝓇𝑒𝒶𝓀𝓎 when I'm with my friends. **Interacting is ok if I'm not Away/Busy**.
 Read my name and status first!

 (っ◔◡◔)っ ♥ read links attached to profile ♥ BYE BYEE~